sentry-kubernetes/charts/README.md

 ```bash
 kubectl rollout restart deployment -n clickhouse-operator -l app.kubernetes.io/name=altinity-clickhouse-operator
 ```
-The operator needs to be restarted to detect namespaces that were created after its initial deployment.
+The operator does not dynamically reload its namespace watch configuration at runtime.
+Namespaces created after the operator's initial deployment (or after changing the `watch.namespaces` setting) will not be monitored until the operator pod is restarted.
+See [Altinity/clickhouse-operator#1930](https://github.com/Altinity/clickhouse-operator/issues/1930) for details.

 ### MVP Deployment with ClickHouse Keeper